CSCfi/Kielipankki-utilities/vrt-tools/tests/README.md

             regular expression module `re` is available for the code.
 		-   `shell`: shell command line reading `value` from standard input and writing the transformed value to standard output.
 The shell used is the default shell.
+The command line is executed in the temporary directory containing the input and output files. *Note* that the command should *not* change the input and output files, as their values may be cached for tests with the same input.
 An `int` `value` is converted to a string for processing and the returned value back to `int`; a `None` is returned intact.